cobobc/milestone_3_cooking_app/README.md

 *   As a First Time user, I want to view clear and concise content on mobile and tablet.
 *   As a First Time user, I want to learn and understand what the site offers.
+*   As a First Time user, I want to find the registration page.
+*   As a First Time user, I want to recieve an email that welcomes me and acknowledges that I have created an account.
+*   As a First Time user, I want to add a recipe.
-*   As a First Time user, I want to understand the difference between the two quizzes.
+*   As a First Time user, I want to view the recipe on the recipes page.
+*   As a First Time user, I want to view other user's recipes on the recipes page.
+*   As a First Time user, I want to be able to edit my recipes.
+*   As a First Time user, I want to be able to delete my recipes.
-*   As a First Time user, I want to seemlessly navigate through the 6 pages of the site.
+*   As a First Time user, I want to seemlessly navigate through all pages of the site.
-*   As a First Time user, I want to easily connect with Tee Time Trivia's social platforms.
+*   As a First Time user, I want to easily connect with Cookbook's social platforms.
-*   As a First Time user, I want to challenge my golfing knowledge.
+*   As a First Time user, I want to log out of my account.

 #### Returning User Goals

+*   As a Returning user, I want to easily use a recipe while cooking.
+*   As a Returning user, I want to easily add more recipes.
-*   As a Returning user, I want to continue to challenge my golfing knowledge with updated quiz questions.
+*   As a Returning user, I want to categorize all my recipes.
-*   As a Returning user, I want to be challanged with new quiz questions.
+*   As a Returning user, I want to search for certain recipes on the recipes page.
-*   As a Returning user, I want to submit my score so I recieve a personal email with my score.
+*   As a Returning user, I want to navigate back to the recipe page after finding a recipe using the search tool.

 #### Frequent User Goals

 The frequent user wants the following:

+*   As a Frequent user, I want to add, edit and delete as many of my recipes as I want.
-*   As a Frequent user, I want to use the email service to record all my results over a period of time.
+*   As a Frequent user, I want to use this app as my only cooking tool.
-*   As a Frequent user, I want to check for new quiz questions.
+*   As a Frequent user, I want to search for new recipes other users have added.

+#### Admin User Goals

+The admin user wants the following:

+*   As an admin user, I want to manage (add, edit and delete) the recipe categories.

 ### Design